California Renters Insurance

 Why?
 Usually, landlords want to make sure you have enough personal liability coverage within your renters policy.
 They might also check to make sure you have enough personal property coverage for your stuff.

-Your landlord might also require you to list them on your policy as an interested party, so they’ll be notified if you cancel your policy.
+Your landlord may even require you to list them on your policy as an interested party so that they’ll be notified if you cancel your policy.
 That way, they can make sure you don’t cancel your policy right after you provide proof that you have one.

 How much renters insurance do I need?